troyerta/recipes/src/13-Desserts/lemon-cookies.md

 7. Allow the cookies to cool on the baking sheet for 5 minutes, then move to a cooling rack to cool completely.
 ---

+8. After cookies have cooled, mix up the Lemon Glaze ingredients and dip or drizzle each cookie, setting each aside to allow glaze to set.
+---

 ## Notes